noveDog/Sagittarius/README.md

 developing code

+## TODO
-// TODO: the next code should use 0.8
+the next code should use 0.8